ringecosystem/collaboration/grant/projects/paralink.md

 ## Project Overview

-[ParaLink](https://para.link/) is a cross-chain asset transfer tool built on the Polkadot XCM (Cross-Consensus Messaging) technology stack.
-The project is dedicated to creating a seamless cross-chain experience, supporting asset interoperability between parachains within the Polkadot ecosystem
+[ParaLink](https://para.link/) is a cross-chain asset exchange tool built on the Polkadot XCM (Cross-Consensus Messaging) technology stack.
+The project is dedicated to creating a seamless cross-chain experience, supporting asset interoperability between parachains within the Polkadot ecosystem.

 ## Team